Teaching and Research Staff

 Assistant Professor of Popular Music

-Chris Tonelli is Assistant Professor of Popular Music Studies in the Department of Arts, Culture, and Media.
-He teaches courses on Global & Transnational Music Studies, Popular Music Technologies & Ideologies, Urban Ethnomusicology, Mobile Music & Sound Studies, Mediality & Intermediality, Histories & Theory of Audiovisual Arts, Community-Engaged Music Making, and Form & Aesthetics in the History of Popular Music.
+Chris Tonelli is Assistant Professor of Popular Music Studies.
+He teaches in the areas of Transnational Music Studies, Popular Music Analysis & History, Music Technologies & Ideologies, Urban Ethnomusicology, Mobile Music & Sound Studies, Mediality & Intermediality, Histories & Theory of Audiovisual Media, and Community-Engaged Music Making.
 He obtained his doctorate from the Critical Studies and Experimental Practices in Music program at University of California, San Diego and completed postdoctoral studies with the International Institute for Critical Studies in Improvisation.
-He is a vocal performer and improviser, leader of inclusive improvising "Vocal Exploration" choirs, and publishes practice-based research related to these practices and to reception of less conventional human vocal sounds.
-His other research interests include musical mimesis/pastiche/imitation (and highly second-order popular music genres like breakcore, sample-pop, chiptune, and pastiche-centred pop, rock, & hip-hop), transnational music in and from Japan, reception-centred research, improvisation studies, and critical theory and social justice studies.
+His research interests include mimesis/pastiche/imitation, transnational processes, reception-centred research, improvisation studies, theorizing vocality, critical theory, and social justice studies.